-You want to make money.
-You want to get started trading in the stock market.
-Have you questioned what to trade and how to know a good deal from a bad one?
-How do you know what companies or stocks to look into?
-If you are looking for stock market basics, you are in the right place.
+You want to get started trading in the stock market, but you are unsure of what to trade and how to know a good deal from a bad one.
+How do you know what companies or stocks to trade?
+These are great question and the perfect place to start.

-Before choosing a company, you must first understand a stock.
+Before choosing a company to trade, you must first understand a stock.
 A stock is an individual share or piece of ownership of a company.
-When you purchase a stock or multiple stocks, you are purchasing part ownership and you are then called a “stockholder” because you own part of that company.
+When you purchase a stock, you are purchasing part ownership in that company, and you are then called a “stockholder” because you own part of that company.

-What are the benefits of owning shares or stocks in a company?
-Most simply, the stocks hold monetary value.
-If the value of the company rises, then the value of those stocks rise and you could then sell your share of the company for more than you paid and end up with a profit.
+The main benefit of owning shares or stocks in a company is the stock you own holds monetary value.
+If the value of the company rises, then the value of those stocks rises.
+You could then sell your share of the company for more than you paid and end up with a profit.

-Another benefit to owning stock in a company is that some companies will pay dividends.
-Dividends are periodic profit payouts that all owners are entitled to.
-Not all companies will do this but if you own stock in one that does, you will get a portion of that profit distribution provided the company has had a profitable term.
+Another benefit to owning stock in a company is dividends.
+Dividends are periodic profit payouts which is distributed to owners.
+Not all companies will do this, but if you own stock in one that does, you will get a portion of that profit distribution provided the company has had a profitable term.

-Which companies have stocks and why do they sell them?
-There are two types of companies, public and private, and they ALL have stocks.
-However, not ALL stocks are for sale.
+There are two types of companies, public and private, and they all have stocks.
+However, not all stocks are for sale.

-Today, around 4,000 - 5,000 companies in the Unites States are publicly traded.
-This number fluctuates fairly often because sometimes public companies doing well will decide to buy all of their stocks back from their stockholders and transition back into a private organization.
+Today, around 4,000 - 5,000 companies in the United States are publicly traded.
+This number fluctuates because sometimes public companies doing well will decide to buy all of their stocks back from their stockholders and transition back into a private organization.
 Also, some private companies looking to raise capital may decide to become public.